Ransomware Awareness

 Prevention is one of the best methods to defend against ransomware.
 Below are several steps you can take to prevent ransomware from being installed on your system:

-• Ensure proper anti-virus and anti-malware software is installed on your machine and updated regularly.
-Please note that Fordham offers free antivirus software to students and faculty here.
+• Ensure proper anti-virus software is installed on your machine and updated regularly.

-• Ensure your Operating System and programs have received the most current updates.
+• Ensure your operating system and programs have received the most recent updates.
 Attackers can easily exploit vulnerabilities in out-of-date software.

 • Regularly backup your computer and important files.
 This allows you to have a recovery option, so your data is not lost forever.
-If using portable media, ensure the device is removed once the backup is complete.
+If using portable media, remove the device once the backup is complete.

 • Do not click on or open suspicious links, pop-ups, or attachments.
-If you encounter questionable or suspicious emails or websites, contact IT Service Desk immediately and allow the University Information Security Office (UISO) to validate the respective content.
+If you encounter questionable or suspicious emails or websites, contact the IT Service Desk immediately and allow Information Security and Assurance (ISA) to validate the content.

 Paying a Ransomware Fee